 It’s had two state Governors arguing with each other, inciting fans to take matters into their own hands, and pig betting.
 It’s Iowa-Minnesota!
 Since it became against the low to bet a live pig, the two teams now play for the Floyd of Rosedale Trophy, a bronzed pig trophy that was named by Rivals.com as the top rivalry trophy in football.

-Iowa Hawkeyes in the BCS National Championship, Bowl Games, and Big Ten Championship
+Iowa Hawkeyes in the College Football Playoff, Bowl Games, and Big Ten Championship

 The Iowa Hawkeyes football program carries a very strong history, as they have been a member of the Big Ten Conference since the days of its creation.
 Over the years they have been a prominent force in the Big Ten earning themselves 11 Big Ten Conference Championships and over 300 conference wins.
 Their 25 plus bowl game appearances to go along with double digit wins demonstrates the Hawkeyes ability to win the big game.
 Ticketcity offers tickets to all college football bowl games and the Big 10 Conference Championship Game.